oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Trigger build events supported for this repository: Push - Build is triggered when a push event occurs.
-Commit updates - Build is triggered when new commits are mirrored into a repository.</div>
+                                            <div>Trigger build events supported for this repository: PUSH - Build is triggered when a push event occurs.
+COMMIT_UPDATES - Build is triggered when new commits are mirrored into a repository.</div>
                                         <br/>
                                                         </td>
             </tr>